 They always have some pure dark chocolate vegan treats, but we were excited to see that Lake Champlain made these peppermint-filled treats without dairy!

 If you’re craving a sweeter “milk” chocolate, then this dairy-free milkless bar might become a new holiday favorite.
-They also have some new peppermint “No No’s” which are an allergy-friendly answer to M&Ms.

 They’ve doubled down on the holiday peppermint goodness with these 60% dark chocolate bars that are spiked with crunchy peppermint candy.